Updated as per "Systematics of moths in the genus Catocala (Lepidoptera, Erebidae) IV.

 Harold J. Vermes image, used with permission from his son.

 ** 8876 Catocala micronympha form sargenti, the Little Nymph Underwing, (wingspan: 35-50mm).
 Usual specimens have grey forewings shaded with green, brown, black and white tints.
 Usually a darkened band passing from costa through reniform spot to outer margin.
-Form "sargenti" Covell (very rare) has hw all black.
+Form "sargenti" Covell (very rare) has a hindwing that is all black.

 Catocala pretiosa texarkana